Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/introduction.md

 ---
-title: Welcome to Kong Enterprise Edition
+title: Welcome to Kong Enterprise
 ---

-# Welcome to Kong Enterprise Edition
+# Welcome to Kong Enterprise

-Before going further into Kong Enterprise Edition (EE), make sure you understand its [purpose and philosophy](/about).
+Before going further into Kong Enterprise, make sure you understand its [purpose and philosophy](/about).
 Once you are confident with the concept of API Gateways, this guide is going to take you through a quick introduction on how to use Kong and perform basic operations such as: